pmisso/react-weather-app/README.md

 This app is built with React using `create-react-app`.

 First pull the files from the repo into a folder on your local machine.
-Some aspects of the program utilise a library called react-icons.
+Some aspects of the app utilise a library called react-icons.
 To install react-icons, navigate to the app's folder in your terminal and run `npm install react-icons`.

-With react-icons installed, to run this program, ensure you are in the app's folder in your terminal and run `npm start` or `yarn start`.
+With react-icons installed, to run this app, ensure you are in the app's folder in your terminal and run `npm start` or `yarn start`.

 Once the app is compiled it should open in a browser window.